hackclub/hackpad/hackpads/spaceDinoHackpad/readme.md

 #### Blank Keys
 The last two keys currently have no function.
 Functions will likely be added in the future.
 For now, they serve as keys to fidget with while thinking.

+## Challenges
+This was my first time using both KiCad and 3d design software, meaning I had to learn the ins and outs of the software.
+I also attempted to use FreeCad on a pi 4, which in hindsight wasn't the best of ideas.
+It led to long loading times, slow software, and many crashes.
+It wasn't too bad, as these problems were minimized for most of the design process, and mostly caused problems when the PCB was loaded into the software.

 ## BOM
 - 12x Cherry MX Switches
 - 12x DSA Keycaps(assorment of colors prefered)